Updated 24 Feb 2008

 Number Two: Don't blame the telescope for things it can't control!

-Many beginners don't realize that a telescope's performance is often at the mercy of ambient local conditions and sky conditions.
+Many beginners don't realize that a telescope's performance is often at the mercy of local ambient conditions.
 Other than the obvious (clouds, fog, etc.), there are several other major factors which limit how much can be seen.

-First, it is very important to give a telescope a chance to cool down to the outside temperature (especially for Newtonian Reflectors and Schmidt Cassegrain Telescopes).
+Finally, it is important to give a telescope a chance to cool down to the outside temperature (especially for Newtonian Reflectors and Schmidt Cassegrain type telescopes).
 Cooling down of the scope is called thermal stabilization.
-If a telescope is brought from a warm house out to the cold night, the images seen through it are likely to be very bad at first, perhaps to the point where the telescope won't even seem to focus at all.
-This is because the optics in the telescope are undergoing a change in size due to the temperature difference.
+If a telescope is brought from a warm house out to the cold night, the images seen through it are likely to be very poor at first, perhaps to the point where the telescope won't even seem to focus at all.
+This is because the optics in the telescope are undergoing a change in size and shape due to the temperature difference.
 The actual change in the optics is extremely small in human terms; however, at the wavelengths of light, it is very significant.
 Bottom line: Make sure a telescope has time to cool down to the outside temperature before expecting it to perform at its best.
 Acceptable performance is usually reached with 15 to 20 minutes, but the very best performance may take one hour or more (depending on the temperature differential and the type of telescope).
-Storing a telescope in an unheated garage may help to shorten the time it takes to cool; alternatively, set the telescope outside an hour or so before you plan to use it.
-Keep in mind that even after it has cooled down the images still may not be too good.
-This is often due to the topic of the next paragraph, seeing conditions.
+Storing a telescope in an unheated garage may help to shorten the time it takes to cool; alternatively, set the telescope outside an hour or so before you plan to use it. .

 Number 3: Use LOW magnification, and make sure your scope is properly adjusted!

-Most beginning astronomers think that high magnification is they key to great viewing.
-This is a common misconception.
-Any experienced amateur astronomer will tell you that most observing is performed using low magnification.
-For small telescopes, low magnification (or "power") means anywhere from about 20x to about 50x.
-High power is useful (and often necessary) for viewing planets and double stars.
-However, initially finding a planet (or any object) is much easier with low power.
-Even users of large telescopes use mostly low power.
-The most magnification that is useful in a typical small telescope is in the range of 100x to 200x (for 'scopes in the 6" range).
+Ask any experienced amateur astronomer and they will tell you that most observing is performed using low magnification.
+For small telescopes, low magnification (or "power") means anywhere from about 30x to about 50x.
+High power is useful (and often necessary) for viewing the Moon, planets and double stars.
+However, initially finding a planet (or any object) is much easier to do using low power.
+Even users of large telescopes use lower magnification most of the time.
+The highest magnification that is useful in a typical beginner telescope is in the range of 100x to 200x .
 Small telescopes do not gather enough light for satisfactory high power views of galaxies and nebulae.
-So, resist the temptation to "go to high power"!
-Stay with low magnification for most objects, and you will see much more!
+Although it may be technically possible to achieve, using a small telescope at a magnification around 500x will virtually guarantee that you will see nothing at all!

 Number 4: Telescope Quality

-As far as beginner telescopes are concerned, there are many "junk" telescopes out there, and then there are some decent starter scopes which are not too expensive.
-Expect to pay at least $200 - $500 for a quality beginner telescope.
-You can find scopes for around $100, but beware.
-They often make claims that are preposterous, and are of very poor mechanical and optical quality.
+As far as beginner telescopes are concerned, there are many telescopes on the market that are best avoided.
+Fortunately there are more great choices today than ever before (and at very reasonable prices).
+Ideally you will spend $500 to get started with an excellent package, however I know that this is out of reach for many.
+Fortunately there are some nice choices in the $100 range (stick with the ones I recommend however, do not buy any old $100 scope you find)!
+Many beginner telescopes make performance claims that are preposterous, and are of very poor mechanical and optical quality.
 You are better off buying a simple (but well made) telescope.
 In other words, buy a telescope where the money has gone into basic functionality (good optics and a good mount).
-"Junk" telescopes are easily identified, since they come "standard" with numerous (but often useless) accessories!
+Telescopes to be avoided are easily identified, since they come standard with numerous (but often useless) accessories (more on this below)!

 Of paramount importance in any telescope is optical quality.
-While a beginner telescope cannot offer "custom hand made and certified state of the art optics", ones from reputable manufacturers are generally quite satisfactory.
-It is generally best to avoid "department store" telescopes.
-Some of them have a satisfactory main optic, but most of the time the eyepieces (discussed below) are of marginal quality.
+While a beginner telescope cannot offer custom hand made and certified state of the art optics, ones from reputable manufacturers are generally very good.
+I strongly recommend avoiding so called "department store" (Wal Mart, Toys R Us, etc) telescopes.
+Some scopes available from such vendors have a satisfactory main optic, but most of the time the eyepieces (discussed below) are of marginal quality.
 The very worst telescopes have plastic lenses... needless to say, these units will have extremely poor performance.

-Perhaps the second most important part of a telescope is its mount.
+The second most important part of a telescope is its mount.
 There are numerous types of mounts (beyond the scope of this article).
 They key is to make sure the one that comes with the scope you're considering is smooth, stable, and solid.
-Few things in Astronomy are more frustrating that fighting with a poor telescope mounting in the dark!
+Few things are more frustrating to the beginning astronomer than fighting with a shaky telescope mount that won't stay put on an object!
 Poor mountings will make using high magnification especially annoying and frustrating.
-Purchase a telescope with a simple (but quality) mount rather than a cheaply made "advanced" mount!
+Purchase a telescope with a simple (but quality) mount.

-One of the important items that come with a telescope are the eyepieces.
-The eyepieces allow you to change the magnification of the telescope.
-Many "trash" telescopes provide 3 or 4 virtually worthless eyepieces (many of which result in a magnification well beyond the useful capability of the scope).
-For small beginner telescopes, it is much better to have one or two quality eyepieces (as opposed to a battery of junk eyepieces).
-One eyepiece that produces low magnification (say 30x or so) and one for high magnification (about 100x) is the best bet for a beginner.
-Eyepieces are marked with letters and numbers; these characters denote the optical design of the eyepiece and the focal length of the eyepiece.
+Another of the important items that come with a telescope are the eyepieces.
+The eyepiece is where you "look" through the telescope.
+Eyepieces come in a variety of types and sizes; using different ones allows you to change the magnification of the telescope.
+Many low end telescopes provide 2 or 3 poor quality eyepieces (many of which result in a magnification well beyond the useful capability of the scope).
+For small beginner telescopes, it is much better to have one or two quality eyepieces (as opposed to a battery of marginal eyepieces).
+What is best for a beginner?
+Look for one eyepiece that produces low magnification (about 30x - 50x) and a second one for higher magnification (about 100x to 120x).
+Eyepieces are marked with letters and numbers; these characters denote focal length (and often the optical design) of the eyepiece.
 Beware of telescopes that have eyepieces with any or all of the following markings: H25, H20, H12.5, and SR4.
 If the scope has one or more of these eyepieces, it is likely that the images will be marginal to poor.
-The "H" stands for "Huygens", one of the poorest performing optical designs ever made (they are inexpensive to manufacture however).
+The "H" stands for "Huygens", one of the poorest performing optical designs available (they are inexpensive to manufacture however).
 "SR" stands for Symmetric Ramsden.
 Trust me on this: no small telescope will benefit from an SR4 eyepiece.
-The manufacturer simply includes this so that the high end magnification of the telescope sounds very impressive (it is a marketing ploy) Most people will find using an SR4mm eyepiece extremely frustrating.
+The manufacturer simply includes this so that the high end magnification of the telescope sounds very impressive (it is a marketing ploy).
+Most people will find using an SR4mm eyepiece extremely frustrating.
 The SR4mm eyepiece has what is known as very poor eye relief.
 If you wear glasses, the SR4mm eyepiece will be impossible to look through.
-Eyepieces with poor eye relief require that your eye be very close to them, often uncomfortably close even for those with normal vision.
+Eyepieces with poor eye relief require that your eye be very close to them, often uncomfortably close even for those who do not wear eyeglasses.
 The bottom line: Any telescope will have sharper and brighter images when LOW magnification is used.
 And, finding objects will be MUCH easier!
+To read more about eyepieces please see my Eyepiece Fundamentals page.

 Number 5: What Brand Telescope is Good?